-New England’s First Newspaper came about in a period of political turmoil in Massachusetts in 1690.
+New England’s first newspaper came about in 1690, a period of political turmoil in Massachusetts.
 News of the overthrow of James II of England in the Glorious Revolution had reached Boston.
-The king’s governor, Sir Edmund Andros, was overthrown in 1689 and Governor Simon Bradstreet was returned, temporarily, to power.
+The king’s governor, Sir Edmund Andros, had been overthrown in 1689 and Gov. Simon Bradstreet was returned, temporarily, to power.

 Perhaps Benjamin Harris expected that the change meant a more open approach to government.
 Perhaps he thought no one would bother to stop him.
 Whatever the case, he launched a newspaper on September 25, 1690, Publick Occurrences Both Forreign and Domestick, without government approval.

-Harris had been fined in England for sedition when he published an anti-Catholic pamphlet opposing James II’s coronation.
+Harris had to pay a fine in England for sedition when he published an anti-Catholic pamphlet opposing James II’s coronation.
 With James gone, he determined to pick up where he left off, only this time in the colonies.

-The newspaper reported on the capture of two children from Chelmsford by American Indians.
-The suicide of a newly widowed man in Watertown, a report of a fire in Boston and an update on ongoing smallpox outbreaks.
+His newspaper reported on the capture of two children from Chelmsford by American Indians.
+It also included the suicide of a newly widowed man in Watertown, a report of a fire in Boston and an update on ongoing smallpox outbreaks.

 When it strayed into national affairs, however, the newspaper got into trouble.

-Harrison also took the opportunity to criticize Fitz-John Winthrop, an Andros ally who had been dispatched to fight the French in Acadia.
+Harrison also took the opportunity to criticize Fitz-John Winthrop, an Andros ally dispatched to fight the French in Acadia.
 Winthrop’s company had captured some prisoners, “whom they used in a manner too barbarous for any English to approve.”